Click filter to remove

 Extent: 1 volume

 Description: "Choco expedition."
 Primarily concerned with collection of water samples from the Pacific, meteorological data, etc. Some notes and discussion of Indians of Colombia and Ecuador.
-Groups mentioned: Choco, Citara, Noanama, Cholo, Paparo, Tucura, and Kuna.
+Groups and places mentioned: Choco, Citara, Noanama, Cholo, Paparo, Tucura, and Kuna.

 Collection: Robert Cushman Murphy journals (Mss.B.M957)